 David started to visit care homes and hospitals in 2002 to meet more people with dementia and collect their stories.
 Such characters as a member of the Hitler Youth, a cowboy, a professional boxer, a Bletchley park code-breaker and two self-proclaimed spies told stories for the archive, as did others from the vast cast of ordinary people, housewives and odd-job men, ‘the disappeared’ who fill every care home.

-The words and phrasing of the storytellers has been maintained throughout.
+The words of the storytellers have been maintained throughout.
 Some stories place a high demand on the reader’s creative imagination and willingness to take an active interpretative stance to fill in the gaps and disentangle the real from the symbolic.
 ‘Ancient Mysteries’ – a title chosen for her own story by one of the participants – describes the feel of the project perfectly.

 A series on Radio 4 and a recent hour-long special on Resonance FM have taken the Trebus Project to a wider audience.

-David is currently working on ‘An Occasional Cobra / ROOM 21’: an interdisciplinary exploration of the narratives of a war correspondent, a diplomat who spent his childhood hiding from the Nazis, and a secretary at the Nuremberg trials, who, by coincidence, occupied, one after the other, the same room in a care home.
+David’s latest work is on ‘An Occasional Cobra / ROOM 21’: an interdisciplinary exploration of the narratives of a war correspondent, a diplomat who spent his childhood hiding from the Nazis, and a secretary at the Nuremberg trials, who, by coincidence, occupied, one after the other, the same room in a care home.

 Harry Eyres - Financial Times.